Share via

 Microsoft restricts asset transport activities to authorized personnel through chain of custody protections.
 The use of locks, tamper-proof seals, and required validation of the asset inventory ensures that only authorized personnel are involved in the asset transport.

 All media being transported from Microsoft datacenters requires accurate tracking.
-Microsoft has contracted with several approved vendors to provide secure shipping services.
+Microsoft contracts with several approved vendors to provide secure shipping services.
 Secure transport begins with an accurate inventory and chain of custody.
 At the delivery location, the transport company's approved personnel must witness the removal of the tamper-proof seal and unlocking of the container.
 The receiving personnel inventories the shipment and sends a message confirming the receipt of the assets.
 Microsoft also contracts with a vendor to provide equipment destruction.
 Depending on the asset classification, some equipment is required to be destroyed onsite.

 Asset retention